kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/docs/README.md

 ## Implementation

 I have developed a custom keyword class [`com.kazurayam.ksbackyard.HighlightElement`](https://github.com/kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/blob/develop/Keywords/com/kazurayam/ksbackyard/HighlightElement.groovy).

-This class implements 2 methods:
+Please read the Groovy source to find out how it is implemented.
+This class implements 2 public methods:

 1.  `on(TestObject to)`